trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 > **Note**
 Before installing other DNS resolvers, it is a good idea to turn off <a href="https://www.freedesktop.org/software/systemd/man/systemd-resolved.service.html">systemd-resolved</a> - DNSStubListener(<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/issues/27">issue#27</a>).

 `OPTIONAL:` Installing via the package manager is the easiest option with automatic updates and stable versions.
-The downside is that it can be outdated for some distributions or not have all the compile-time options included that you want.<br>**Building and compiling** Unbound yourself ensures that you have the latest version and all the compile-time options you desire[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Build-Unbound-from-source"><b>click here</b></a>].
+The downside is that it can be outdated for some distributions or not have all the compile-time options included that you want.<br>**Building and compiling** Unbound yourself ensures that you have the latest version and all the compile-time options you desire<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Build-Unbound-from-source"><b>🔗click here🔗</b></a>.

 For the version from package manager, run the following command in terminal:
 ```